Landlord electrical safety certificate – Electrical testing for landlords

-There are a variety of services available which can help to ensure you keep on top of these responsibilities.
-Not only so that you will be protected legally, but also so that you are providing safe accommodation for your tenants.
+There are a variety of services available to help to ensure you keep on top of these responsibilities.
+A Landlord Electrical Safety Certificate will not only mean you’re protected legally, but will provide peace of mind for your tenants, too.

 The main function required to verify the safety of your property’s electrics is fixed wire testing.
 However, this is not the only service we provide to properly maintain your electrics.
 Our services also include:

 An EICR is an electrical installation condition report, which basically will identify any issues you have with the electrics in a building.
 It will highlight damage, defects, degradation and any other potential issues which could cause danger in the future.
 These must be detailed in full with advice on how and when to improve the situation.
 A Residential Condition Report is a survey that provides an overview of a property’s condition and risk factors for residential properties.

 When you employ Hexo Services to assess the state of your property’s electrics and electrical appliances, we will carry out a thorough examination.
 We will cover all of the electrical installations within your property in full in a methodical way so as not to miss anything.
 Then we will produce a report for you that details in writing any remedial work that needs to be completed.
 The report will also include our expert advice on the next steps you need to take to secure your electrics for your tenants.
 At Hexo Services, we are experts at producing fast, timely and non-disruptive landlords’ certificates and EICRs.
 These will give you the peace of mind of knowing exactly what state everything is in and will allow you to action any improvements that are required.
 It will also serve as a guarantee that you followed what the legislation mandates of you within your responsibility as a landlord.